- Mens Sports

-After recently graduating in May, 2012, Aimee Luurtsema begins her first season as an assistant coach for the women's soccer program.
+Aimee Luurtsema begins her third season as an assistant coach for the women's soccer program.
 In addition to her duties with the Golden Eagles soccer team, Luurtsema is the assistant sports information director for Cornerstone athletics.

 Luurtsema is a Grandville, Michigan native.
 She came to Cornerstone after graduating from Hudsonville Unity Christian and furthering her education and soccer career at Liberty University in Lynchburg, Virginia.